-As we reflect on over 60 years at HMI, many have given and received from the community of employees known through the years as Hurckman Mechanical.
+As we celebrate our 65th year in business at HMI, many have given and received from the community of employees known through the years as Hurckman Mechanical.
 Frank Hurckman started the business from skills learned in a lifetime of professional development within the sheet metal industry.
 What grew from his honest work ethic was the thriving and growing Hurckman Mechanical Industries Inc. you see today.
 Founded on honesty, we embrace our operating principle of “no empty promises.”

 What began as a simple family business has grown into a technically superior group of associates offering commissioning, test and balance, customer support and mechanical services 24 hours a day, 7 days a week.
 We’re proud to say no other contracting company offers this seamless ability.
 We’re known for our service and “one-stop” source for Commercial and Industrial HVAC, Process Piping, Plumbing and Insulation.